-For most women, a break from their monthly periods is a welcoming benefit of nursing.
-When a woman is nursing, both menstruation and ovulation is temporarily suspended.
+For most women, a break from their monthly periods is a welcome benefit of nursing.
+When a woman is nursing, both menstruation and ovulation are temporarily suspended.

 7. Nursing saves money

-Let’s face it, formula isn’t cheap.
-Not to mention the whole process of bottle preparation that make nursing seem like a huge plus.
+Let’s face it, the formula isn’t cheap.
+Not to mention the whole process of bottle preparation that makes nursing seem like a huge plus.